top of page

 Indigenous Performance Productions was created with the mission to produce, promote, present, manage and advance education around Indigenous performing arts and artists.

-Current Network of Funders
+Past and Current Funders

 Network of Support